Current Members of the Executive and Board

 Andrea Brocklehurst, Director

-Andrea is an active volunteer in her community including two years on the CIPS Women in IT Organizing Committee and the St. John’s Board of Trade, where she has been an Ambassador for two terms, and is currently serving as Events Chair.
-A proactive and enthusiastic team member and leader, Andrea offers macro vision and genuine commitment to the goals of the organizations she represents.
-Andrea is a graduate of Memorial University and resides in St. John’s.
+Andrea’s volunteer experience is broad, being involved in many organizations in her community including the CIPS Women in IT Conference Organizing Committee, the International Institute of Business Analysis (IIBA) St. John’s Chapter, NATI Tech Women, Rotary North West and the St. John’s Board of Trade where she had been an Ambassador for two terms, and currently serves as Director until 2014.
+A proactive and enthusiastic team member and leader, Andrea offers macro vision and is genuinely committed to the goals of the organizations she represents.
+Andrea holds a Bachelor of Arts in Economics and a Masters Certificate in Project Management.

 Heather Bruce-Veitch, Director